 Alternatively, it can be tied through the loops of your pants as a belt or serve as suspenders in order to keep your pants up.

 Most tarps already have reinforced holes in each corner, so all you need is to tie the paracord through the holes and to some nearby trees in order to shelter you from the rain.
+Check out a step-by-step tutorial to make a tent out of a tarp.

 Repairing your gear